cztomczak/cefpython/api/Browser.md

 | clientHandler | object |
 | __Return__ | void |

 Set client handler object (class instance), its members will be inspected.
 Private methods that are not meant to be callbacks should have their names prepended with an underscore.

+You can call this method multiple times with to set many handlers.
+For example you can create in your code several objects named LoadHandler, LifespanHandler etc.

 ### SetFocus